sniklaus/teaching-webdev/README.md

 strPassword="CHANGE THIS"
 ```

-Should you not be using the machines in the Linux lab, you furthermore need to make sure that you have `wget` installed.
+Should you not be using the machines in the Linux lab, you also need to make sure that you have `wget` installed.
 While you are encouraged to use your own machine, please note that I am unable to provide individual support to get the framework to run outside of the Linux lab.

 ## usage
 Every exercise comes with a bash script that uploads the exercise to the grading server and gathers the response.
 For example, after navigating to the folder that contains the HTML exercises, you can use the following command to submit the `1-hello` exercise.